Orckestra/orc-vsf/README.md

 SECRET_PASSPHRASE=
 ```

-For security purpose, it is important to configure `SECRET_PASSPHRASE` which  it used to encrypt user tokens.
+For security purpose, it is important to configure `SECRET_PASSPHRASE` which  is used to encrypt user tokens.

 4. Build: